lisammmiller/lisammmiller.github.io/about.md

 I obtained first master’s degree in International Journalism at HKBU, Hong Kong.
 I reported issues focus on gender equality and minority groups such as LGBTQ communities.
 I also worked as an intern host and reporter in Radio Television Hong Kong(RTHK).

 Before that, I finished my bachelor’s study in journalism at Shenzhen University.
-I also worked as an intern journalist at Southern Metropolis Daily, an influential newspaper in mainland China.
+I also worked as an intern journalist at Southern Metropolis Daily.

 I love traveling and experiencing different cultures.
 I have studied in Taiwan as an exchange student there.
 And I have been to Thailand, Indonesia, and Europe.
-I feel appreciated in every journey since I can explore the world and gain insight.
-I want to be not only a good listener but also a good journalist and write down all of the stories that happened on the journey.
+I feel appreciated in every journey since I can explore the world and gain new insights.

-If you want to know more about me, you can contact me by email, lisamm3379@gmail.com.
+You can reach me via email, lisamm3379@gmail.com.

 ---